BILLyTheLiTTle/Learning_Android/MultiPlatformApplication/README.md

 - Last but not least, don't forget the way I used `by inject()` in the `Repository` class in `shared` module at `commonMain` directory.
 I had to make the `Repository` to implement `KoinComponent` interface!
 This can be also viewed in this [article](https://johnoreilly.dev/posts/kotlinmultiplatform-koin/).

 #### Unit tests with Koin
+- Although it is difficult to gather all dependencies under `commonXXX` module I should try to.
+Because I will be able to validate the module integration through the `checkModules` as it is described at Ch.9 of [Kotlin Multiplatform by Tutorials](https://www.amazon.com/Kotlin-Multiplatform-Tutorials-First-Platforms/dp/1950325628) or as it is described [here](https://insert-koin.io/docs/reference/koin-test/checkmodules).
 - This [answer](https://stackoverflow.com/a/67620830) shows how to use your mock into your modules.
 This helps with field injection in the actual class.
 In my example `Repostiory` class is injected in the test and **mocked `Database`** is retrieved from the Koin container instead of **real `Database`** class.
 - The project contains `ksp` integration.
 I could not find any working example about `ksp` so I magically wrote the line by myself.
 Pay attention to the plugin declaration (`id("com.google.devtools.ksp") version "1.7.10-1.0.6"`) as it should match your Kotlin version.
 - The mocking was achieved with MockK library as I mentioned [here](https://stackoverflow.com/a/74245709).
 I tried Mockative but with no success.